-The Board Remuneration included in the above table is inclusive of the Annual Board Remuneration for the Directors and any Remuneration paid to the Directors serving on any of the company's subsidiary Boards.
-Annual Board Remuneration shall be paid to the entity (shareholder) in which the board members represent.
-1)
+- 1) The Board Remuneration included in the above table is inclusive of the Annual Board Remuneration for the Directors and any Remuneration paid to the Directors serving on any of the company's subsidiary Boards. - \Annual Board Remuneration shall be paid to the entity (shareholder) in which the board members represent. - 3) \\Previous Members have served on the Board of Directors until March 2023.

-CHAIRMAN'S REPORT For the year ended 31 December 2022
+CHAIRMAN'S REPORT

-2. Executive Management Remuneration
+2. Executive Management Remuneration:

-The total amount of remuneration paid to the 6 highest paid executives in the Company is as follows:
+Below is the total amount of remuneration paid to the 6 highest paid executives in the Company:

-(All amounts in BL Executive management Total paid salaries and allowances Total paid remuneration (Bonus) Any other cash/ in kind remuneration for 2022 Aggregate Amount Remunerations for top 6 executives, including CEO and CFO 972,473 670,977 - 1,643,450
+(All amounts in BD)

+Executive management Total paid salaries and allowances Total paid remuneration (Bonus) Any other cash/ in kind remuneration for 2023 Aggregate Amount Top 6 remunerations for executives, including CEO and CFO 919,081 474,405 338,485 1,731,971